grew-nlp/grew_doc/content/pattern.md

 }
 ```

 ---
 ## Global pattern
-Global patterns were introduced in version 1.2 to let the user express constrain about the whole graph.
+Global patterns were introduced in version 1.2 to let the user express constrains about the structure of the whole graph.
+Since version 1.3.4, it is also possible to express constraints about metadata of the graph.

+### Structure constraints
-Currently, constraints may be expressed with a fixed list of keywords.
+Structure constraints are expressed with a fixed list of keywords.
-We plan to add more constraints in the near future.
-Please drop us a [feature request](https://gitlab.inria.fr/grew/grew/issues) if you like to suggest one.

 We describe below 4 of the constraints available in version 1.2.
 For each one, its negation is available by changing the `is_` prefix by the `is_not_` prefix.